A Note on Assortativeness Measures: Abstract

 \section{Abstract}

-\citet{chiappori2025changes} study several indices that measure the assortativeness of a matching, including the aggregate likelihood ratio.
+\citet{chiappori2025changes} study several indices of assortativeness in matching, including the aggregate likelihood ratio and the odds ratio.
 We provide a counterexample showing that their axiomatization of the aggregate likelihood ratio is not valid as stated.
 We identify the exact class of indices characterized by the axioms in \citet{chiappori2025changes}.
 We then show that the axiomatization of the aggregate likelihood ratio can be recovered by adding new axioms.
+In addition, we point out errors in the axiomatizations of other measures in \citet{chiappori2025changes}.
+Finally, we offer a generalization of the odds ratio from two-type markets to multi-type markets.